 Baking your own bread is a culinary hobby that can have delicious and healthy results.
 However, not all kitchens have the best baking environment to produce a risen crusty bread.
 People living in high altitude areas already known they must make certain changes in measurements and temperatures when they're baking in the oven.
 But how can people make sure that their bread machine recipes also turn out properly at a high altitude?

 As most recipes are made for areas that are at sea level they must be changed for areas that are five thousand feet above sea level.
-The air pressure is lower and the atmosphere is drier, which means that many factors are different, from the temperature at which water boils, the cooking to the baking times of certain foods, and temperature at which certain foods should be cooked.
+The air pressure is lower and the atmosphere is drier, which means that many factors are different, from the temperature at which water boils, the cooking to the baking times of certain foods, and the temperature at which certain foods should be cooked.

 Bread machine baking is no different from oven baking in this way.
 If you've failed to produce a crusty, nicely risen loaf, there are plenty of variables you can play around with.
 It is possible to produce a proper loaf of bread at high altitudes as long as you're willing to tweak a recipe.
 To find out what changes you might be able to make to improve your success with high-altitude bread machine baking, we turned to three sources: Zojirushi, the University of Wyoming and author Beth Hensperger.